V6 PRV engine: Corporate history

 In 1966, Peugeot and Renault entered a cooperative agreement to manufacture common components.
 The first joint subsidiary, La Française de Mécanique (also called Compagnie Française de Mécanique or simply FM) was launched in 1969.
 The FM factory was built in Douvrin near Lens in northern France.
 The PRV engines are sometimes referred to as "Douvrin" engines, though that name is more commonly applied to a family of straight-fours produced at the same time.

-In 1971, Volvo joined Peugeot and Renault in the creation of the PRV company, a public limited company (plc) in which each of the three manufacturers owned an equal portion.
-The company originally planned to build V8 engines, although these were later scrapped in favor of a smaller and more fuel-efficient V6.
+In 1971, Volvo joined Peugeot and Renault in the creation of PRV, an equally-held public limited company (plc).
+PRV originally planned to build V8 engines, although these were later scrapped in favor of a smaller and more fuel-efficient V6.

-The PRV engine could be seen as a V8 with two missing cylinders, having a 90-degree angle between cylinder banks, rather than the customary 60, but with crankpins being 120 degrees apart.
+The PRV engine followed a standard V8 90-degree cylinder bank configuration rather than the customary 60, but had its crankpins 120 degrees apart.
 The Maserati V6 of the Citroën SM followed a remarkably similar pattern of development.

-The 1973 energy crisis, and taxes levied against engine displacement greater than 2.8 litres made large V8 engines somewhat undesirable, and expanded the market for smaller displacement engines.
+The 1973 energy crisis, and taxes levied against engine displacement greater than 2.8 litres made large V8 engines less attractive, and expanded the market for smaller displacement engines.

 Additionally, Renault needed a V6 engine to fit in its new model, the Renault 30.
 Renault's internal designation for the PRV was Z-Type.

 Machinery for assembling the engines arrived at Douvrin in early June 1973, and buildings for producing the engines were finished in January 1974.
-The first PRV engines were officially introduced on 3 October 1974 in the Volvo 264.
+The first PRV engines were officially introduced on 3 October 1974 in the Volvo 264, designated the B27 by the automaker.
 Adoption was swift, and the PRV V6 had been sold in at least five different models by the end of 1975.

+The B27 was used in the Volvo 264/265 until 1980.
+The B28 was also used in the Volvo 264/265 and in a rare version of the 240 GLT (244/245 GLT 6) between 1980 and 1983, and in the Volvo 760 between 1982 and 1986.
+The last version of the PRV engine in a Volvo was the B280, installed in the Volvo 760 from 1987 to 1990 and in the Volvo 780 (all model years).
+The Volvo 262 C was also fitted with the PRV, the first years with the B27 and the last years with the B28.
+The B280 was significantly changed; only the engine block remained the same as the B27/B28, the rest is different.
+The B280 was also installed in a small number of 960s in 1991.